 Bapind is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Bapind family lived in Suffolk, where soon after the Norman Conquest, the village of Eston-Bavent was named after this illustrious family.
 Originally the name comes from the hamlet of Bavant (Bavent) in the Caen region of Normandy.

 Early Origins of the Bapind family

 The surname Bapind was first found in Suffolk, where the family gave its name to the village of Eston-Bavent after the Conquest.
 The name was originally associated with the hamlet of Bavent in the Caen region of France.

 Early History of the Bapind family

 This web page shows only a small excerpt of our Bapind research.
 Another 263 words (19 lines of text) covering the years 1086, 1216, 1272, 1273, 1272, 1307, 1273, 1500, 1619, 1626, 1559, 1559, 1552, 1586 and 1552 are included under the topic Early Bapind History in all our PDF Extended History products and printed products wherever possible.

 Bapind Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Bavent, Baven, Bavin, Bauvent, Bavvent, Bavant and many more.

 Early Notables of the Bapind family (pre 1700)

 Another 40 words (3 lines of text) are included under the topic Early Bapind Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bapind family to the New World and Oceana
+Migration of the Bapind family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Bapind or a variant listed above: Mary Bavin who arrived in Virginia in 1650 and Thomas Bavin in 1750.